aerogear/aerogear-ios-push/README.md

 **NOTE** on 64 bits architecture: From Xcode 5.1 release inwards, Apple changes the "Standard Architectures" to also include the arm64 architecture.
 See "Building" section on the [Xcode 5.1 release notes](https://developer.apple.com/library/mac/releasenotes/DeveloperTools/RN-Xcode/xc5_release_notes/xc5_release_notes.html#//apple_ref/doc/uid/TP40001051-CH2-SW2).
 When building with Xcode 5.0, the built library will not support 64 bits architecture. **We recommend you to build with Xcode 5.1+**

-## Building your project
+## Adding the library to your project

-You have different options for expressing dependencies to build your project.
+You have different options to add aerogear-push-registration library to your project for building your project.

 ### Approach 1: use CocoaPods

-Using [CocoaPods](http://cocoapods.org/) for dependency management, you will include source code as dependency;
+The library is available on CocoaPods[http://cocoapods.org/?q=aerogear-Push], just include it in your 'Podfile':

+    pod 'AeroGear-Push'

 **Before**, you can run the app, you need to run the following command: